magento/architecture/design-documents/service-isolation/inter-service-communication.md

   * calls CartManagementInterface::placeOrder() with string and PaymentInterface instance as arguments
 * _QuoteProxy_ has di.xml which states that CartManagementProxy is the preference for CartManagementInterface and PaymentProxy is the preference for PaymentInterface
-* CartManagementInterface::placeOrder() calls the InvokerInterface and passes the service's class name, method and the argument
+* CartManagementInterface::placeOrder() calls the InvokerInterface and passes the service's interface name, method and the argument
 * Invoker looks at env.php to find Magento\Quote's URL (something like https://quote.mydomain.com/ or http://182.1.1.2)
 * Invoker serializes the argument as the argument type provided in CartManagementInterface::placeOrder() declaration
 * Invoker gets user type and user ID from the UserContextInterface instance